lj-valencia/lj-valencia/README.md

 ## About me
 I graduated from the University of Alberta with a Bachelor of Arts (Honors) in Economics with a minor in Political Science.

-My research interests focus on macroeconomics, political economy, data science, and computational economics.
+My research interests focus on macroeconomics, political economy, computational economics, and data science.

 I am curious about the macroeconomy, how political institutions and the economy influence each other, and the application of computational methods and data science to analyze and understand economic phenomena.